-This chapter describes the AMI BIOS Setup utility for the X10DRT-H/HIBF.
-It also provides the instructions on how to navigate the AMI BIOS Setup utility screens.
-The AMI ROM BIOS is stored in a Flash EEPROM and can be easily updated.
+This chapter describes the AMI BIOS setup utility for the X10DRT-P/PT/PIBF.
+The ROM BIOS is stored in a Flash EEPROM and can be easily updated.
+This chapter describes the basic navigation of the AMI BIOS setup utility screens.